DrewDouglass/Inteviews/interview-questions.md

 7. What is the commonly used library for database connections?

 ```
-mysqli or one of many 3rd party ORMs
+mysqli, PDO, or one of many 3rd party ORMs
 ```

 8. What is the commonly used library for making requests?